- May 1, 2019

 Previous to this, Julia was a Senior Managing Economist and Institute Fellow at American Institutes for Research.
-In this role, Julia established the Center for Science of Science and Innovation Policy Program, and co-founded the Institute for Research on Innovation and Science (IRIS) at the University of Michigan.
+In this role Julia co-founded the Institute for Research on Innovation and Science (IRIS) at the University of Michigan.
 Julia has held positions at the National Science Foundation, The Urban Institute, The World Bank, American University and NORC at the University at Chicago.

-Julia has published over 70 articles in leading economics journals, and authored or edited ten books.
-She is an elected fellow of the American Association for the Advancement of Science and a fellow of the American Statistical Assocation.
-She has been the recipient of over $50 million in grants; from foundations such as the National Science Foundation, the Alfred P. Sloan Foundation, the Ewing Marion Kauffman Foundation, the MacArthur Foundation, the Russell Sage Foundation, the Spencer Foundation, the National Institutes of Health; from government agencies such as the Departments of Commerce, Labor, and Health and Human Services in the U.S., the ESRC in the U.K., and the Department of Labour and Statistics New Zealand in New Zealand, as well as from international organizations such as the World Bank.
+Julia has published over 80 articles in leading economics journals, and authored or edited ten books.
+She is an elected fellow of the American Association for the Advancement of Science, the International Statistical Institute and a fellow of the American Statistical Association.
+She has been the recipient of over $70 million in grants; from foundations such as the National Science Foundation, the Alfred P. Sloan Foundation, the Ewing Marion Kauffman Foundation, the MacArthur Foundation, the Russell Sage Foundation, the Spencer Foundation, the National Institutes of Health, the Overdeck Family Foundation, the Schmidt Futures Foundation and the Bill and Melinda Gates Foundation; from government agencies such as the Departments of Commerce, Labor, and Health and Human Services in the U.S., the ESRC in the U.K., and the Department of Labour and Statistics New Zealand in New Zealand, as well as from international organizations such as the World Bank.
 Julia is the recipient of the 2014 Julius Shiskin award and the 2014 Roger Herriot award.
+She is also the recipient of the 2017 Warren E. Miller Award.

 Julia received her PhD in Economics and Master’s in Statistics from the University of Missouri.